Kickapoo Guatemala Accompaniment Project (KGAP)

 Don Gilberto Gutierrez, Nueva Esperanza –Chacula, Guatemala, 1999

-In addition, K/GAP is affiliated with the Network in Solidarity with the People of Guatemala (NISGUA, www.nisgua.org) a national non-profit organization that supports many projects and efforts in Guatemala.
+In addition, KGAP is affiliated with the Network in Solidarity with the People of Guatemala (NISGUA, www.nisgua.org) a national non-profit organization that supports many projects and efforts in Guatemala.